jonimoreira/specs/2_5_0/docs/source/ecosystem.rst

 The second child of rdf:Description is a rdfs:isDefinedBy element.
 This element name is the *Predicate* component of the second RDF statement about the PcT.
 The rdf:resource attribute points to a resource on the MLHIM website. `Give it a try <http://www.mlhim.org/generic_pcts>`_.
 It is just a simple plain text document used as a resource for these examples.
 Note that it is not a requirement that all URI resources be resolvable URLs.
 But we think it is a good idea that they are whenever possible.

+The third child of rdf:Description is a rdfs:label This element defines a fixed text label to this PcT.
+So the *Predicate* is rdfs:label and the *Object* is the string "Test DvLink".

-So now we have two statements about the unique subject called *mlhim2:ct-a05e8d88-a6dc-43d5-b1b8-723cdc9bf680*.
+So now we have three statements about the unique subject called *mlhim2:ct-a05e8d88-a6dc-43d5-b1b8-723cdc9bf680*.
 We know it is a subtype of the MLHIM DvLinkType that is defined in the MLHIM Reference Model schema that is included (via xs:include) in this CCD.
 We can also find a definition of this PcT in the resource at http://www.mlhim.org/generic_pcts.

 So now we have some machine processable semantics as well as some documentation.
 All available from the model.
 Also note that there is the *data-name* element.
 When a modeler defines a PcT they give it a fixed name as a human readable string.
 This is included in the data instance and even though the XML element is a UUID, this readable text is immediately below it and describes what the modeler defined for the name.
+The rdfs:label and the data-name **SHOULD** be the same string.

 The next section describes how all of this can be used in an operational setting.